You are listening to the Sean Hannity Radio Show Podcast.

 We don't need Middle Eastern oil.

-Well, i even if they stayed on food stamps and in poverty, they could live a lot better than they're living now.
+Well, even if they stayed on food stamps and in poverty, they could live a lot better than they're living now because we'd have the money to do it.

 I'm personally convinced that the Saudis purposely dropped the price of oil to stop America's energy boom that was happening in Texas, Oklahoma, and North Dakota.